microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-singlevm-rhel7/README.md

 - Sample application called eap-session-replication deployed on JBoss EAP 7.2
 - Storage Account

-Following is the Architecture :
+Following is the Architecture:

 ![alt text](images/eap-rhel-arch.png)

-To learn more about JBoss Enterprise Application Platform, check out: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/
+To learn more about JBoss Enterprise Application Platform, visit: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/

-## Licenses and Costs
+## Licenses, Subscriptions and Costs

-This RHEL 7.7 is Pay-As-You-Go image which carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
+The RHEL 7.7 is Pay-As-You-Go image which carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
 Total price of the VM consists of the base Linux VM price plus RHEL VM image surcharge.
 See [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details.
-You also need to have a RedHat account to register to Red Hat Subscription Manager (RHSM) and install EAP.
+You also need to have a Red Hat account to register to Red Hat Subscription Manager (RHSM) and install JBoss EAP.
 Click [here](https://access.redhat.com/products/red-hat-subscription-management) to know more about RHSM and pricing.

 ## Prerequisites